h2oai/sparkling-water/doc/src/site/sphinx/deployment/load_mojo.rst

 Obtaining Domain Values
 ^^^^^^^^^^^^^^^^^^^^^^^

-To obtain domain values of the trained model, you can run ``getDomainValues()`` on the model.
+To obtain domain values of the trained model, we can run ``getDomainValues()`` on the model.
 This call returns a mapping from a column name to it's domain in a form of array.

 Obtaining Model Category